smcdonald125/NHD-Accumulation/README.md

 ## Accumulated Data

 Both scripts can accumulate either a continuous raster or a classified raster.
+AccumulateNHDPlus can accumulate tabular data, as long as there is a field with the NHD COMID.

 ### Continuous Raster